 The Academic Honesty Board handles all cases of academic dishonesty on campus.
 Formal definitions of academic dishonesty, examples of various forms of dishonesty, and the procedures which faculty must follow to penalize dishonesty are contained in the Academic Honesty Policy.
 There are two main pathways for resolving cases where dishonesty is suspected: the informal resolution and the formal charge.
 Both these paths require that the faculty member first inform the student of the concern and offer a meeting (see the Guide for Faculty).

 Informal resolutions are a fast-track way of handling dishonesty cases.
-In an informal resolution, the instructor and the student agree to a sanction, complete and sign an informal resolution form describing the incident, and send it to the Academic Honesty Board.
+In an informal resolution, the instructor and the student agree to a penalty, complete and sign an informal resolution form describing the incident, and send it to the Academic Honesty Board.
 The record is kept confidential unless the student receives three academic honesty charges (formal or informal), in which case the student will face official disciplinary action.

 Formal charges may be filed with the Academic Honesty Board by a faculty member if there is no agreement on an informal resolution.
 The student has the right to appeal the formal charge, in which case a hearing is held and a determination is made by the Academic Honesty Board.
 If upheld, a formal charge will result in a sanction and an entry in the student's discipline file.